richardsrandall/richardview/docs/tutorial_3.rst

     widget initializes its serial object as normal, and then every later widget shares the same object.
 The demo widget shows how to initialize two MKS MFC widgets that share a serial port, and the ``MksMFCWidget`` class shows how to implement this with calls to the ``GenericWidget`` constructor.
+*   The ``send_via_queue`` method lets you add a serial write to a queue of pending serial writes.
+It will be sent a specified delay in milliseconds after the previous command in the queue being sent (or,that many milliseconds after it was added to the queue, if the queue was empty to start).
+This lets you ensure that commands get sent in a certain order and that there's always a certain spacing between commands without needing to use tkinter's ``after`` method.
+    Note that it doesn't work super well with widgets that share serial with other widgets; the order in which things get sent from the queue can get scrambled.

 Using Serial Emulators for Offline Testing
 **********************************************